 I am a Certified Focusing-Oriented Psychotherapist and incorporate this body-centered, inner-wisdom-based modality into my work with adults, children, couples, and parents.
 I am also a Focusing Trainer and Coordinator-In-Training.
 This means I can walk with you on a journey of becoming trained and certified as a Focusing-Oriented Therapist, Professional, and/or Trainer too.
-In addition to psychotherapy, I offer guided-Focusing sessions as a stand-alone experiential process to individuals who want supported inner exploration but not therapy or coaching.
+In addition to psychotherapy, I offer guided-Focusing sessions as a non-therapeutic experiential process to guide individuals who want supported inner exploration without feeling the need for a therapist or coach.
 People find individual Focusing sessions to be a powerful form of self-care and personal inquiry.

 Focusing is a mind-body-spirit centered approach to growth and healing.
 It is a way of being with self and others that connects the logical, emotional, and physical experiences of being in the world through the awareness and cultivation of a profound inner knowing place we are all born with but often lose track of.
 This innately wise core part the self, referred to as the felt sense, is a feeling place that helps people explore their experience beyond words, allowing the body to share and grow its story deeply and holistically.

 This integrated, mindful perspective was pioneered by Eugene Gendlin at the University of Chicago in the mid-twentieth century while doing research in conjunction with psychology professor Carl Rogers.
 While investigating what makes therapy work they discovered that therapeutic value far transcended the methodology of the individual therapist and rested instead on something many clients were already doing within themselves.